aras-p/smol-cube/readme.md

 Uses [Sokol libraries](https://github.com/floooh/sokol) for graphics/application and
 [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) for loading the photos.

-The pictures are displayed and the LUTs applied using a GPU 3D texture, using D3D11 (Windows) or Metal (macOS).
+The pictures are displayed and the LUTs applied using a GPU 3D texture, using D3D11 (Windows), Metal (macOS) or OpenGL (Linux - untested).

 ![](/doc/shot-viewer.jpg)